SATIADENNIS/ONS-CORE/README.md

 **NOTE:** Versions of [Boost](http://www.boost.org/) 1.58 through 1.69 are supported.
 Newer versions may work, but have not been tested.
-If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with Onest by specifying it on the CMake command line.
+If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with LocalCent by specifying it on the CMake command line.

 Example:

     cmake -DBOOST_ROOT=/path/to/boost .

-**NOTE:** Onest requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+**NOTE:** LocalCent requires a 64-bit operating system to build, and will not build on a 32-bit OS.

-**NOTE:** Onest now supports Ubuntu 18.04 LTS.
+**NOTE:** LocalCent now supports Ubuntu 18.04 LTS.

-**NOTE:** Onest recommend building on Ubuntu 16.04 LTS (64-bit).
+**NOTE:** LocalCent recommend building on Ubuntu 16.04 LTS (64-bit).

-**NOTE:** Onest now supports OpenSSL 1.1.0 OS package.
+**NOTE:** LocalCent now supports OpenSSL 1.1.0 OS package.

 **NOTE:** Make sure your default gcc and g++ compilers are version 7 ``gcc -v`` & ``g++ -v``, in case it's not version 7, change your default gcc and g++ versions using the following procedure: